-JointGens should be placed at points, hitting which with a specified impulse should result in some breaking (as a reference, SDK pistol has impulse around 130).
+JointGens should be placed at specific points hitting which with a specified impulse should result in some breaking (as a reference, SDK pistol has impulse around 130).
 Additionally, JointGen can specify a break template cgf for each source part (if there are several templates for one part, the one with the longest name will be used).
 Break template is something that looks like this (on the right the parts are deliberately pushed apart a bit):

 i.e. it’s essentially a pre-broken box.
 In this case it’s a very simple tessellation, but it can be as complex as a pre-broken AAA-quality asset.
 When applied to a source mesh, it does a Boolean intersect for all template parts.